 When I started blogging about five years ago, I didn't use any special tools for running my blog.
 All I did back then was log into Blogger (where my site was at the time), start typing, hit the publish button, and I was done until the next post.
 No worrying over eye-catching images, social media promotion, or really anything else.

 So today I'm sharing my top 10 blogging tools list with you.
 I know lots of you have your own blogs, so I thought you might want to know what tools I use and recommend, and why I like them.

 1 – PicMonkey

 2 – Pexels

 I do still pay for stock photos (Dreamstime is a great option for those), but I'm doing this less and less now that I've discovered Pexels.
 Regardless, I will occasionally pay for an image if I can't find exactly what I need through a search on Pexels.

 You'll notice that most of the images on Pexels are shaped horizontally rather than vertically.
 Horizontal is best for Facebook while vertical is best for Pinterest.
 So if I'm making a Pinterest image, I do crop the photo within PicMonkey to about 280 x 420 so it looks better on Pinterest.

-BoardBooster is the tool I use to schedule my pins out on Pinterest.
+Tailwind is the tool I use to schedule my pins out on Pinterest.
 I have pins going up on several different boards on Pinterest (mostly group boards I'm part of) pretty much all day long, and it's not because I'm on Pinterest all day.

 Wondering why group boards matter so much?
 Because this is how you get your pins in front of lots of people.
 Even if you just have 100 followers on Pinterest, you can still get lots of traffic to your site if you're on the group boards with lots of followers.
 Join this Facebook group and search this site to find good group boards to join.

 4 – Creative Market & Font Squirrel

 If you download them to your computer, they'll just appear under the “Yours” tab when you're on the fonts section on your next PicMonkey login.
 Your own, unique fonts can really set your Pinterest images apart from others that just use the same old PicMonkey fonts.

 If you're willing to pay for premium, high-quality fonts, you'll want to browse Creative Market.
 I have paid $5 to $10 for fonts from Creative Market that I absolutely love, use all the time, and that aren't being used by everyone else.
 They have tons to choose from.

 5 – Convert Kit

 I am currently using Convert Kit for sending out my newsletters.
 I have tried a lot of other great services, but this one really fits my needs.
 It's easy to use with a lot of different options for forms you can use.

 For example, if I put a link to something about blogging in an email, I can set it up so the people who click it are tagged as “Interested in blogging.”
 That way, the next time I have some info that only bloggers or aspiring bloggers care about, I can only send it to those people — reducing my unsubscribe rate.

 For example, people who read a general work from home post will be asked to subscribe and receive my “10 Ways to Work at Home” report.
 And people who were reading a post about blogging will be asked to subscribe with the promise of receiving my social media strategies for bloggers report if they do so.

 The price for Convert Kit varies depending on the number of email subscribers you have.
 The cheapest plan is $29 monthly for up to 1,000 subscribers.

 6 – Social Warfare

 I realized recently that one of the things slowing down my site were my social share buttons.
 I was using Shareaholic and it's not as lightweight as I need something like that to be.
 So, I went on the hunt for a lightweight social sharing plugin and found Social Warfare.

 Not only is Social Warfare very lightweight and does not impact my page load speed nearly as much as Shareaholic did, but it also has some cool features.
 One of the things I love about it is that it allows me to specify the images I want for Facebook and Pinterest.

 Social Warfare isn't a free plugin, but it's also not expensive.
 You can install it on one WordPress site for only $24 a year, and they promise to refund your money within 60 days if you find it's not working out for you.
 So far, I love it.

 7 – Google Analytics

 It's free of course, and if you don't already have it installed on your blog, you should get it ASAP.
 If you offer any direct advertising on your blog, you'll find that many potential advertisers will want data and/or screenshots from Google Analytics.
 While there are other good stat trackers, this is considered to be the most accurate one.

 8 – Google Calendar

 I like it because it sends me emails to remind me about things I have scheduled and it will also do mobile notifications.
 And of course I love that it's so easy to access right from my computer.
 I know some bloggers prefer a physical, paper editorial calendar, but for me that's just not as easy and convenient as Google's free online calendar.

 There is no more not knowing what to write and spending an hour trying to figure it out.
 About once a month, I sit down and brainstorm ideas for things to write the next month and just plug them into my Google Calendar on the days I need it to publish.

-#9 – Google Drive
+9 – Google Drive

 I have spreadsheets created to track my blog earnings, blog posts that are popular and need to be re-shared on social media regularly, and also tax stuff.
 It keeps me organized and I'd be pretty lost without it.

 If you have Excel, you can of course use that to make spreadsheets, too, but I don't have Excel and haven't felt like I needed it since I've been using Google Drive.

 10 – Feedly

 Because it's a great way to get friendly with other bloggers, your readers will appreciate ANY useful content (not just your own), and also because any share-worthy posts you send out on your own social media accounts will increase your overall engagement on those networks, and that's a very good thing.

 With Feedly, I can add other work at home blogs to my “list,” check it once a day and see what content is new from these other bloggers (along with a number showing how well that post is already doing on social media so I know if it's even share-worthy), and then go ahead and share it or schedule it to be shared later with my own audience.
 It saves lots of time!

 So that wraps it up.
 I didn't intend to write you a 2,000 word post, but it appears I almost did.
 Feel free to ask any questions about the tools I use, or share some of your own in the comments below.